Keynotes

 Associate Professor Terry Fleming

-Today Terry is an Associate Professor in the School of Health at Te Herenga Waka | Victoria University Wellington, as well as an honorary academic at The University of Auckland and the President of ISRII, the International Society for Research on Internet Interventions.
-She has led and advised on the development and use of digital tools for youth mental health in Aotearoa and internationally.
-Terry is the co-lead of the Youth19 survey and co-developer of SPARX computerised CBT for adolescent depression, one of the most effective computerised adolescent CBT programmes globally.
+Terry’s clinical background is in the development and delivery of youth mental health services in underserved communities.
+She became involved in the development of digital tools for mental health in order to put evidence-based therapies in the hands of youth workers and others with strong relationships with young people.
+Today Terry is an Associate Professor in the School of Health at Te Herenga Waka | Victoria University Wellington and the President of ISRII, the International Society for Research on Internet Interventions.
+Terry is a co-developer of SPARX computerised CBT for adolescent depression, one of the most effective computerised adolescent CBT programmes globally.
 Her research is on gamification and scalable approaches to improve mental health and wellbeing in communities.